| Developed by Allison Deutermann, Baruch College, CUNY |

 - 17th-century legacies

-Allison Deutermann is Associate Professor of English at Baruch College, CUNY.
+Allison Deutermann is an Associate Professor of English at Baruch College, CUNY.
 She specializes in sixteenth- and seventeenth-century literature and culture, with an emphasis on theater and gender studies.

-This teaching resource is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The Shakespeare Documented assignment is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.